aredotna/building/_posts/2017-4-17-traum-inc.markdown

 **Can you talk a bit about how you started working on the images for the _Fear and Love_ exhibition?**

-[I was asked by] these two guys—[OK-RM](http://www.ok-rm.co.uk/) is what they’re called.
-They run a small design studio here in London.
-They are print designers so they do exhibition design and communication.
+[I was asked by] these two [OK-RM](http://www.ok-rm.co.uk/) a great design studio here in London.
+They do a lot of exhibition design and communication.
 They worked on the whole show, so they did the whole campaign in terms of the look.

 The creator, Justin McGuirk, involved them, and he’s the one who came up with the fear and love concept and curated the show.
-So the idea of both a fear and love reaction to a complex world is his baby in way.
+So the idea of both a fear and love reaction to a complex world is their baby.
 The Design Museum in London was reopening, so they wanted to put on a really strong show and make it really relevant.

 OK-RM approached me to create the images for it because they thought my work kind of has that feeling to it already, and that it would work really well to use CG or New Aesthetic for this project.
 That’s how the project came about, basically.
 We had these themes and we went into the research phase and then we made the images.

-**So the themes are the channels that you sent to me, like periphery, planet, body, machine and network?**
+**So the themes are the channels that you sent to me, like [periphery](https://www.are.na/thomas-traum/fear-and-love-periphery), [planet](https://www.are.na/thomas-traum/fear-and-love-planet), [body](https://www.are.na/thomas-traum/fear-and-love-body), [machine](https://www.are.na/thomas-traum/fear-and-love-machine) and [network](https://www.are.na/thomas-traum/fear-and-love-network)?**

-Yeah, those were heavily influenced by Justin’s thinking about this exhibition and how it was going to play out—what are the major areas where we are going to have a lot of disruption and changes to everyday life?
+Yeah, those were heavily influenced by Justin’s and OK-RM's thinking about this exhibition and how it was going to play out—what are the major areas where we are going to have a lot of disruption and changes to everyday life?

 <iframe class="arena-iframe" width="100%" height="2090" src="https://www.are.na/thomas-traum/fear-and-love-machine/embed"></iframe>